freakzlike/vue-service-model/docs/api/fields.md

   // Sets field value to model data by calling valueSetter with data of assigned model public setValue (value: any): void

+  // Parses raw value with valueParser and sets field value by calling valueSetter public async setParseValue (rawValue: any): Promise<any>

   // Returns async field label from field definition public get label (): Promise<string>